 Election Administration in Urban and Rural Areas

 HAVA (b)(15) requires EAC to study "[m]atters particularly relevant to voting and administering elections in rural and urban areas."
-EAC is preparing to administer a survey to collect data that will be used to explore this issue.
-The purpose of Survey of Rural and Urban Election Administration, which will be conducted this summer, is to determine the ways in which election officials conduct voter outreach, secure personnel, and handle any cost-related challenges associated with administering general elections in rural and urban jurisdictions.
+The purpose of this study is to determine the ways in which election officials conduct voter outreach, secure personnel, and handle any cost-related challenges associated with administering general elections in rural and urban jurisdictions.